batiste/django-page-cms/doc/placeholders.rst

 ------------------

-The **on** is provided to indicate the name of this page where the placeholder needs to get its content from.
+The **on** is provided to indicate the name of the page from which this placeholder should to get its content.

 If the **on** option is omitted the CMS will automatically use the current page (by using the `current_page` context variable)